dhall-lang/dhall-lang/standard/type-inference.md

 If the input or output type is neither a `Type`, a `Kind`, nor a `Sort` then that is a type error.

-The function check disallows dependent function types but allows all other function types.
-If the function type is a dependent function type then that is a type error.

 An unquantified function type `A → B` is a short-hand for `∀(_ : A) → B`.
 Note that the `_` does *not* denote some unused type variable but rather denotes the specific variable named `_` (which is a valid variable name and this variable